pombredanne/https-github.com-z88dk-z88dk.wiki-/Home.md

 ### Supported Platforms

-The classic library supports [50 platforms](Platform) and provides many extensions (graphics, sound etc) as well as broadly supporting the C library standard.
+The classic library supports over [70 platforms](Platform) and provides many extensions (graphics, sound etc) as well as broadly supporting the C library standard.

 ## New